magnusrodseth/disaster-tweets/assignment-2/README.md

 ### Keyword column

-The keyword feature is important becausee it is the word from the text that may have the strongest correlation to the target.
-To extract features from it, we encode it using the same tf-ifd method.
+The keyword feature is important because it is the word from the text that may have the strongest correlation to the target.
+To extract features from it, we encode it using the same TF-IDF method.
 This way, the model can fit to these features if it sees a strong correlation between the keyword and the target.

 ## 3. Select features

-These are the raw features we have extracted that the model is able to use out of the box that we have to choose from:
+These are the extracted feature that, in addition to the raw features, can be selected to be used in the model.

 | Feature        | Description                                  | Selected |
 |----------------|----------------------------------------------|----------|